haoxuhao/haoxuhao.github.io/index.md

 ## Projects

 - **Vehicle detection in aerial  images**:  An AI competition.
 A complex one-stage detector Retinanet-Resnext101 (backend by [mmdetection](https://github.com/open-mmlab/mmdetection)) is employed and several tricks (multi-scale training, balanced sampling, etc.) are included to improve the accuracy.
 After several weeks of hard work, I won the second place out of 132 teams and 5, 000rmb bonus.
-There's the [report](other/files/aerial-vehicle-detection.pdf).
+Here's the [report](other/files/aerial-vehicle-detection.pdf).
 - **Coal-gangue sorting system**: Laboratory project.
 A software system is developed to automatically selecting the gangue from the raw coal mine on the conveyor belt.
 A fast YOLO detector is used to detect the coal mine on the conveyor belt and a robotic arm is used to grabs the gangue from the conveyor belt.
-There's a [demo](images/portfolio/coal-gan/demo.gif).
+Here's a [demo](images/portfolio/coal-gan/demo.gif).

 ## Find me
 - [cnblogs](https://www.cnblogs.com/walter-xh/)